aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/cells-formatting/format-worksheet-cells-in-a-workbook/_index.md

 ---
 title: Format Worksheet Cells in a Workbook with C++
 linktitle: Format Worksheet Cells
 description: Aspose.Cells is a C++ library for working with spreadsheet files.
 It supports formatting worksheet cells in workbooks, allowing users to customize the appearance and style of the cells.
 This article will introduce how to format worksheet cells using the Aspose.Cells library.
 keywords: Aspose.Cells, Workbook, Worksheet, Cell, Formatting, Appearance, Style
 type: docs
 weight: 2000
 url: /cpp/format-worksheet-cells-in-a-workbook/
 ai_search_scope: cells_cpp
 ai_search_endpoint: "https://docsearch.api.aspose.cloud/ask"
 ---

 {{% alert color="primary" %}}

 This article shows how to:

 1. Use styles to quickly format data.
 1. Format cells in rows and columns.
 1. Use borders and colors to emphasize data.
 1. Apply number formats to emphasize data.
 1. Use fonts and attributes to highlight data.
 1. Format data in a named range.
 1. Change data alignment and orientation.
 1. Set row height and column width.

-The example project performs all of these tasks and provides developers with a detailed description of how to create a workbook, add data into and apply formatting using [Aspose.Cells](https://products.aspose.com/cells/cpp/).
+The example project performs all of these tasks and provides developers with a detailed description of how to create a workbook, add data, and apply formatting using [Aspose.Cells](https://products.aspose.com/cells/cpp/).

 {{% /alert %}}